The Frontier of Agricultural Index Insurance Innovation for Economic Development

 Regardless of the accuracy of an index for insurance, there is always the chance that a contract can fail individual farmers.
 A low-quality contract is one that regularly fails large numbers of farmers.
-To minimize this risk, the AMA Innovation Lab has developed an audit rule for index insurance contracts.
+To minimize this risk, I4 researchers has developed an audit rule for index insurance contracts.
 An audit rule provides a failsafe for farmers if an index insurance product fails to trigger payouts when it should.

 An audit rule gives farmers the right to petition their insurance company to have an agronomist measure average village yields if the index fails to trigger payments despite losses on the ground.
 It functions as a failsafe so farmers can be secure that they will receive payouts when they are most needed.

 As a major challenge continues to be low adoption rates among small-scale agricultural households, researchers are developing and testing ways to “bundle” index insurance with complementary interventions.
 Complementary interventions are separate interventions that leverage each other’s strengths to provide an overall greater potential benefit than each can alone.

 Drought-tolerant maize is a natural complement for index insurance considering that both technologies seek to extend drought protection to farmers.
 A project in Tanzania and Mozambique paired drought-tolerant hybrid maize varieties developed by CIMMYT’s Drought-tolerant Maize for Africa initiative with index insurance and has found success with adoption and in-kind payouts.

 Poverty graduation programs have only recently been studied by economists and others for their impacts on small-scale agricultural households.
 The MRR Innovation Lab and the International Livestock Research Institute (ILRI) partnered with The BOMA Project’s poverty graduation program for women in northern Kenya to add index-based livestock insurance to its programming.
 The index insurance component is designed to help make gains in income sustainable despite a severe drought.